Lovely Little Lonely: Release

 After a series of teasers on their social media accounts, The Maine announced their upcoming album on January 15, 2017.
 Four days later, "Bad Behavior" was made available for streaming.
 On January 20, the group headlined 8123 Fest.
 A music video was released for "Bad Behavior" on February 23.
-The song peaked at number 44 on Billboard's Spotify Viral 50 chart.
+The song peaked at number 44 on Billboards Spotify Viral 50 chart.
 On March 2, "Black Butterflies and Déjà Vu" was made available for streaming.
 On March 26, the group released a clip of "How Do You Feel?".
 On March 29, "Do You Remember?
 (The Other Half of 23)" was made available for streaming.
 Preceded by a one-off show in the UK, the group embarked on a North American tour in March and April.
+The tour, dubbed as the Lovely Little Lonely Tour, was supported by Beach Weather and The Mowgli's.
 The band organized small pop-up shops throughout select cities of the tour to sell merchandise and give fans a chance to connect with them while on the road.

 Lovely Little Lonely was released on April 7.
 "Just hearing the people sing songs off the record before this and our most recent record way louder than any of the older songs is kind of insane.
 It just feels good to go out there and have people respond this way, to what we're doing", says the band about the release of new material and touring.
 On May 26, the group released an acoustic version of "Bad Behavior".
 Following two shows in Asia in June, the group went on a tour of Brazil in July.
 In July and August, the group supported Dashboard Confessional on their headlining US tour.
 On August 4, the group released an acoustic version of their third single from the album, "I Only Wanna Talk to You".
 Their fourth single "How Do You Feel?" was released on August 11, 2017.
 On August 17, a music video was released for "Taxi".
+On September 22, the band premiered the music video for "How Do You Feel?", which the concept of the video was inspired by the Beatles' appearance on The Ed Sullivan Show and The Animals video of "The House of the Rising Sun", according to O'Callaghan.
 In October and November, the group embarked on The Modern Nostalgia Tour where they performed Lovely Little Lonely and American Candy in their entirety.
 They were supported by Dreamers and Night Riots.

+In January 2018, the band announced a North American tour in April to May.
+Later, the group announced two shows in the UK for June 2018.
+In March, remixes for "Lost in Nostalgia" and "The Sound of Reverie" were released, respectively, the former was remixed by O'Callaghan.
+From June to August, the band participated at the Warped Tour and also signified the end of their Lovely Little Lonely era.
+On August 6, the music video for "Lonely" was released.